CristinaMora/EnemyBehaviourFramework-2D/readme.md

 ## Detailed Components

+All the components of the Framework will be found in the Scripts folder.
+This folder will be used as a reference to indicate the location of the components mentioned below.
 ### Actuators

 Actuators are components that allow enemies to perform actions.
 These actions define the movement or creation of other enemies.
-We have 7 types of actuators:
+Will find all the actuators in the folder *Actuators* We have 7 types of actuators:

 - **Spawner Actuator**:
 ![SpawnerActuator](./Manual/SpawnerActuator.png)
   Allows generating (spawning) new enemies.
+It is located in *Actuators/Spawner*.
-  - *Infinite Enemies:* if you want to create infinite enemies, otherwise you must specify the number of times you want to spawn the list.
+  - *Infinite Enemies:* If you want to create infinite enemies, otherwise you must specify the number of times you want to spawn the list.
-  - *Spawn Interval:* how often enemies are created.
+  - *Spawn Interval:* How often enemies are created.
-  - *Prefab to Spawn:* object you want to create.
+  - *Prefab to Spawn:* Object you want to create.
-  - *Spawn Point:* position where you want the object to be created.
+  - *Spawn Point:* Position where you want the object to be created.

   Being a list, you can spawn more than one object at a time.

+The following actuators can be found in the folder *Actuators/Movement*:
 - **Horizontal Actuator**:
 ![HorizontalActuator](./Manual/HorizontalActuator.png)
 This actuator allows moving an object horizontally, either to the left or to the right, with different speed and behavior configurations after a collision.
 It has different configurations.